 You already juggle enough context switching between frontend frameworks, debugging backend APIs, and wrestling with deployment pipelines.
 Modern development demands significant mental overhead without adding more complexity.
 AI coding assistants reduce that burden, but the landscape has grown crowded: options range from simple autocomplete to autonomous agents that write, test, and deploy entire applications.

-This guide evaluates ten AI tools designed for developers in 2025, from GitHub's enterprise-grade assistant to open-source alternatives that let you bring your own model.
+This guide evaluates twelve AI tools designed for developers in 2025, from GitHub's enterprise-grade assistant to open-source alternatives that let you bring your own model.
 You'll learn what each tool actually does, how it integrates with your existing workflow, and where it fits in your development stack.

 In brief: